99ron/django_milestone/README.md

 The ER Diagram for my database:

-.:: Attached as image in repositry ::.
+.:: Attached as a pdf in repositry ::.

 # Features